AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 a function renaming declaration, the parameter itself is (silently) ignored and does not have any effect.

-Note also, that the rule does not make any overloaded resolution, so if a rule parameter refers to more than one overloaded functions with the same name, the rule will treat calls to all these function as the calls to the same function.
+Note also, that the rule does not make any overload resolution, so if a rule parameter refers to more than one overloaded functions with the same name, the rule will treat calls to all these function as the calls to the same function.